Sponsored by ACOM Health

 There are different types of MCOs and each type is structured differently.
 Before joining one, be sure to review their contract thoroughly and ask questions about how the MCO operates.
 These organizations may be worth joining, since you will then become a preferred or approved provider serving a particular group of patients.
 Depending on the MCO and what they offer, chiropractors may join and become eligible to serve their patients.

-The more information your practice has about insurance, the better you will be able to stand up for your rights and build your practice.
 Cooperation with insurers may help your practice to grow and thrive beyond what cash-only practices are able to achieve.
 Depending on how you choose to operate the business side of your practice, insurance reimbursements could become a bigger portion of your revenue or serve as a supplement to what your self-paying patients contribute.

 Medicare and Medicaid are also viable insurance options for chiropractors, so be sure to look into becoming eligible for these reimbursements if you are interested.
 Doing your own research will help you obtain customized information that fits your practice and your needs.